TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.headerregistry.rst

 .. class:: ParameterizedMIMEHeader

     MIME headers all start with the prefix 'Content-'.
-Each specific header has a certain value, described under the class for that header.
+Each specific header has a certain value, described under the kundi for that header.
 Some can also take a list of supplemental parameters, which have a common format.
-    This class serves as a base for all the MIME headers that take parameters.
+    This kundi serves as a base for all the MIME headers that take parameters.

     .. attribute:: params